 Under the terms of this rule, you can withdraw funds from your current job’s 401(k) or 403(b) plan with no 10% tax penalty if you leave that job in or after the year you turn 55.
 (Qualified public safety workers can start even earlier, at 50.)
 It doesn’t matter whether you were laid off, fired, or just quit.

-The distributions are not completely tax free: Like all withdrawals from a traditional 401(k) or 403(b), you do have to pay income tax.
-(The employer is required to withhold 20% from any Rule of 55 withdrawal for federal income tax, which is non-negotiable.)
+The distributions are not completely tax-free: Like all withdrawals from a traditional 401(k) or 403(b), you do have to pay income tax.
 Only the 10% tax penalty is bypassed in this scenario.

 In addition, note that employers are not obliged to allow early withdrawals; and, if they do allow them, they may require that the entire amount be taken out in one lump-sum withdrawal.
 This could expose you to a higher income tax.

 This rule applies to current – not former – 401(k) or 403(b) plans.
-The government does not permit penalty-free withdrawals before 59 ½ from plans you had with a previous employer.
-If you want access to that money under the Rule of 55, you would have to transfer those funds into your current 401(k) or 403(b) plan.
+The government does not permit penalty-free withdrawals before 59.5 from plans you had with a previous employer.
+If you want access to that money under the rule of 55, you would have to transfer those funds into your current 401(k) or 403(b) plan.

 The timing of your early withdrawals is important, says Dave Lowell, certified financial planner and founder of Up Your Money Game.